 - Combine the potatoes, water, saffron & salt in a stock pot, cover & bring to a boil.
-Simmer, covered, for 15-20 minutes then check to see if fork tender.
+Cover & simmer for 15-20 minutes then check to see if fork tender.
 There should be about ½ cup of water left in the pot at this point.* The water won’t cover the mashed potatoes, but that’s okay.

-- Heat up the cream and ghee until just boiling.
+- Heat up the cream and ghee until just about to boil.

 - Immediately transfer potato mixture into a stand mixer using the whip attachment.
 Beat the potato mix until mostly mashed.
 Pour the hot cream & butter mixture as the potatoes are whipping until smooth & fluffy.**

 *The goal is to utilize all the water from boiling.
 This is where the nutrients from the vegetable and the saffron flavor reside.
-If you see that your potatoes are starting to stick to the bottom of the pot, but are not yet fork tender, add a bit of water and let it come to a boil.
+If the potatoes are starting to stick to the bottom of the pot, but are not yet fork tender, add a bit of water and let it come to a boil.